Photographic History of Table Mountain

 office.

-This large amount of activity far overshadowed the small community of
+This large amount of activity far out-shined the small community of

 Wrightwood, then developing